-To produce a healthy crop, soluble nutrients must be available from the soil in amounts that meet the minimum requirements for the whole plant.
+To produce a healthy crop, sufficient soluble nutrients must be available from the soil to meet the minimum requirements for the whole plant.
 The total nutrient needs of a crop are much higher than just the nutrients that are removed from the field when that crop is harvested.
-All of the roots, stems, leaves, and other plant parts require nutrients at specific times during plant growth and development.
-The challenge in organic systems is balancing soil fertility to supply these required plant nutrients at a time, and at sufficient levels, to support healthy plant growth.
-Restrictions in any one of the needed nutrients will slow growth and can reduce crop quality and yields.
+All of the roots, stems, leaves and other plant parts require nutrients at specific times during plant growth and development.
+Restrictions in the supply of required plant nutrients will limit growth and reduce crop quality and yields.

-Organic growers often speak of feeding the soil rather than feeding the plant.
-A more accurate statement is that organic growers focus their fertility program on feeding soil microorganisms rather than the plant.
+The challenge in organic systems is balancing soil fertility to supply these required plant nutrients at a time and at sufficient levels to support healthy plant growth.
 Soil microbes decompose organic matter to release nutrients and convert organic matter to more stable forms such as humus.
 This breakdown of soil organic matter occurs throughout the growing season, depending on soil temperatures, water availability and soil quality.
-The released nutrients are then held on soil particles or humus and are available to crops or cover crops for plant growth.
+The released nutrients are then held on soil particles or humus making them available to crops or cover crops for plant growth.
 Amending soils with compost, cover crops, or crop residues also provides a food source for soil microorganisms and when turned into the soil, starts the nutrient cycle again.

 During the transition years and the early years of organic production, soil amendment with composts or animal manure can be a productive strategy for building organic matter, biological activity and soil nutrient levels.
 This practice of heavy compost or manure use is not, however, sustainable in the long-term.
 If composts and manures are applied in the amounts required to meet the nitrogen needs of the crop, phosphorous may be added at higher levels than required by most vegetable crops.
-This excess phosphorous will gradually build up to excessive levels, increasing risks of water pollution or invigorating weeds like purslane.
-A more sustainable, long-term approach is to rely more on legume cover crops to supply most of the nitrogen needed by the crop and use grain or grass cover crops to capture excess nitrogen released from organic matter at the end of the season to minimize nitrogen losses to leaching (See Section 3: Cover Crops).
+This excess phosphorous will gradually build up to excessive levels, increasing risks of water pollution or invigorating weeds like purslane and pigweed.
+A more sustainable, long-term approach is to rely more on legume cover crops to supply most of the nitrogen needed by the crop and use grain or grass cover crops to capture excess nitrogen released from organic matter at the end of the season to minimize nitrogen losses to leaching.
+See Section 3: Cover Crops.
 When these cover crops are incorporated into the soil, their nitrogen, as well as carbon, feeds soil microorganisms, supporting the nutrient cycle.
-Removing alfalfa hay from the field for several years can reduce phosphorus and potassium levels.
+Harvesting alfalfa hay from the field for several years can reduce high phosphorus and potassium levels.